sara5521/Penetration-Testing-Tools/service-enumeration/smb/nmap.md

 |_    ADMINISTRATOR is connected from \\10.10.45.4 for [just logged in, it's probably you], idle for [not idle]
 ```
 **Interpretation:**
-- 👤 bob is currently logged into the system.
+- 👤 bob is currently logged into the system
-- ⏱️ His session has been active since 09:43:25.
+- ⏱️ His session has been active since 09:43:25
-- 🧑‍💼 The Administrator account is also logged in — likely you.
+- 🧑‍💼 The Administrator account is also logged in — likely you
-- 🖥️ That session came from IP 10.10.45.4.
+- 🖥️ That session came from IP 10.10.45.4
-- 🔄 It is currently active, not idle.
+- 🔄 It is currently active, not idle

+**⚠️ Operational Security:**
+- If you see unexpected active sessions, the system might be monitored
+- Multiple admin sessions could indicate other attackers
+- Consider timing your attacks when system is less active

 ---